Delaware Injury Law Firm

 Suddenly losing a loved one is devastating.
 No one expects the unexpected.
 Knowing where to turn and who to call can be all too much.
 If you lost a loved one because of negligence, the matter can be even more concerning.
 Taking legal action during this time is not at the top of mind.
 It is important to consider the burden of lost future income and outstanding medical bills that can seriously impact your future and the future of your family.
 Consulting with an attorney is a good first step towards protecting your rights.
-MW&M provides Delaware with effective and experienced legal services.
+Delaware Injury Law Firm provides Delaware with effective and experienced legal services.
 Our compassionate attorneys are ready to fight for your rights as the bereaved and work towards attaining maximum compensation for your loss.
-For a consultation with our firm, contact MW&M to discuss your legal matter.
+For a consultation with our firm, contact Delaware Injury Law Firm to discuss your legal matter.

 What is a wrongful death

 A wrongful death claim is akin to a personal injury case in many ways.
 If the act that caused a person’s death carries the same degree of negligence and would constitute a personal injury case if the person would have lived, it may be a wrongful death matter.
 This can include cases involving:

 - Motor vehicle accidents